 If I were hiring an Ashkenazi Jewish sensitivity reader for myself, I would definitely choose Katherine Locke.
 I really trust their judgment both about books and about Judaism.

-If your Jewish character is Sephardi, Aleksei Valentin read “All or Nothing” for me and I recommend him without reservation.
+If your Jewish character is Sephardi, Aleksei Valentín read “All or Nothing” and The Wife in the Attic for me and I recommend him without reservation.
 You can get in touch with him at valentinaleksei (at) gmail (dot) com.

 Q: Can you put me in touch with agents or publishers?